 I have a PhD in Information Systems and Computer Engineering, that was done under the supervision of Alexandre P. Francisco and Francisco C. Santos, from the Department of Computer Science and Engineering of Instituto Superior Técnico (IST), Universidade de Lisboa (Portugal).

 I was a junior researcher at IDSS group/INESC-ID since from 2010 to 2019 and a member of the ATP group since 2016 to 2019.
 I was also a collaborator at LASIGE from September 2018 to August 2019.

 In 2017 (June and July), I was also as an invited junior researcher in Kyushu University, Japan, contributing to the the BIRD’s Research Project in Task 1 – Algorithms for Sequence Analysis – and Task 2 – Compression and Indexing Techniques for Repetitive Data.

 - Computational Biology

-My research work is focused on the analysis and development of computational models and simulation frameworks to understand collective dynamics, specifically in what concerns the evolution of biological and social systems.
+My research work is focused on the development of measures, computational models and simulation frameworks to understand collective dynamics, more specifically in what concerns the evolution and behavior of complex systems.

 (photo by Marta Banza)